 As you start minimizing sugar, you may be tempted to swap in more artificial sweeteners, like those found in diet soda and sugar-free candy.
-It's true that these sweeteners can help ease the process, and the American Heart Association says you can try them in moderation, but some caution against their use as a sugar-cutting strategy.
+It's true that these sweeteners can help ease the process, and the AHA says you can try them in moderation, but some caution against their use as a sugar-cutting strategy.

 "While we believe artificial sweeteners to be safe, and they do benefit individuals who are cutting back on sugar to reduce their calorie intake, I don't recommend using them to wean off sugar because they perpetuate the craving for sweet that these individuals are trying to overcome," says Stowell.